Avro Canada VZ-9 Avrocar: Origins

 The Avrocar was the ultimate result of a series of blue skies research projects by designer "Jack" Frost, who had joined Avro Canada in June 1947 after working for several British firms.
 He had been with de Havilland from 1942 and had worked on the de Havilland Hornet, de Havilland Vampire jet fighter and the de Havilland Swallow aircraft, where he had been the chief designer on the supersonic research project.

 At Avro Canada, he had worked on the Avro CF-100 before creating a research team known as the "Special Projects Group" (SPG).
 Frost first surrounded himself with a collection of like-minded "maverick" engineers, then arranged for a work site.
 Initially ensconced in the "Penthouse", a derisive nickname for the executive wing of the Administration Building, the SPG was subsequently relocated to a Second World War-era structure across from the company headquarters, the Schaeffer Building, that was secured with security guards, locked doors and special pass cards.
 At times, the SPG also operated out of the Experimental Hangar where it shared space with other esoteric Avro project teams.

 At the time, Frost was particularly interested in jet engine design and ways to improve the efficiency of the compressor without sacrificing the simplicity of the turbine engine.
 He found Frank Whittle's "reverse flow" design too complex and was interested in ways to clean up the layout.
 This led him to design a new type of engine layout with the flame cans lying directly outside the outer rim of the centrifugal compressor, pointed outwards like the spokes on a wheel.
 Power for the compressor was drawn from a new type of turbine similar to a centrifugal fan, as opposed to the more typical pinwheel-like design of conventional engines.
 The turbine drove the compressor using gearing, rather than a shaft.
 The resulting engine was arranged in the form of a large disk, which he referred to as a "pancake engine".
-The jet thrust exited from around the entire rim of the engine, and this presented problems trying to adapt the design to a typical aircraft.